grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 var channel = Substitute.For<Channel>();
 ```

 The last compiler error I need to address to fully introduce the `Channel` collaborator is to make the `DataDispatch` constructor accept the channel as its argument.
 For now `DataDispatch` uses an implicit parameterless constructor.
-I need to generate a new one, again, using my IDE, going to the place where the constructor is used with the channel and telling my IDE to correct the constructor signature for me.
+I generate a new one, again, using my IDE.
+I go to the place where the constructor is called with the channel as argument and tell my IDE to correct the constructor signature for me based on this usage.
 This way I get a constructor code inside the `DataDispatch` class:

 ```csharp
 public DataDispatch(Channel channel)